stm32-rs/cube-parse/README.md

 ## Feature Groups

-When generating pin function mappings, we want to avoid generating a Cargo feature for every possible MCU, since that would result in dozens or even hundreds of features per family.
-If we don't generate a feature per MCU, we need to group them somehow.
-The best way is probably to follow ST's grouping, which is encoded in the IP versions described above.
+When generating pin function mappings, we want to avoid generating a mapping for every possible MCU, since that would result in dozens or even hundreds of pin definitions.
+However, if we don't want a mapping per MCU, we need to group them somehow.
+The best way for grouping is probably to follow ST's grouping, which is encoded in the IP versions described above.

 The feature names are mapped as follows: